TezosTaqueria/taqueria/website/docs/getting-started/understanding-taqueria-plugins.md

 title: Understanding Taqueria Plugins
 ---

-Taqueria plugins each implement a specific function such as a smart contract language, testnet, sandbox, or test framework.
-Taqueria plugins often rely on 3rd party software libraries such as LIGO or Docker which need to be installed on your machine for the plugin to work correctly
+Taqueria plugins each implement a specific function such as a smart contract language, testnet, sandbox, or test framework. ±

 Taqueria is designed to be flexible, streamlined, and customizable so plugins are installed on a per-project basis depending on the particular smart contract language, test framework, sandbox environment, and testnet used